Welcome to Gemini Gymnastic Club. We are very excited to have you and your child join us.

 Speaking to your coach

-You must not try and speak to a coach who is actively coaching, if you need to speak to a specific coach then please speak to the coach before the session starts or once it has finished.
-If it is a minor issue and you are not able to speak to the coach leave a message for the coach.
+You must not try and speak to a coach who is actively coaching, if you need to speak to a specific coach then please email to book in a time that is convenient or at the very end of the session once all the Gymnasts have left the gym.
+If it is a minor issue and you are not able to speak to the coach leave a message.
 If you need to have a longer discussion with the coach, please email the club to arrange a meeting with the coach.
 Coaches are not permitted to give out personal mobile numbers.

 Cars must be parked in the main car park to the rear of the building, the side or the front and cars are left at owners’ own risk.
-No parking is allowed in the centre of the estate or anywhere near Carmel Coaches.
+No parking is allowed in the centre of the estate.
 We take this very seriously, as failure to follow this rule will have a negative impact upon our relations with the other companies in the business park.
 Any parents found to be parking within the business park will face the consequences’ of the other companies.

 Supervision of children